Nethya-alt/PRefLexOR/README.md

 # PRefLexOR
-Preference-based Recursive Language Modeling for Exploratory Optimization of Reasoning
+PRefLexOR: Preference-based Recursive Language Modeling for Exploratory Optimization of Reasoning and Agentic Thinking

 We introduce PRefLexOR (Preference-based Recursive Language Modeling for Exploratory Optimization of Reasoning), a framework that combines preference optimization with concepts from Reinforcement Learning (RL) to enable models to self-teach through iterative reasoning improvements.
 Central to PRefLexOR are thinking tokens, which explicitly mark reflective reasoning phases within model outputs, allowing the model to recursively engage in multi-step reasoning, revisiting, and refining intermediate steps before producing a final output.
 The foundation of PRefLexOR lies in Odds Ratio Preference Optimization (ORPO), where the model learns to align its reasoning with human-preferred decision paths by optimizing the log odds between preferred and non-preferred responses.
 The integration of Direct Preference Optimization (DPO) further enhances model performance by using rejection sampling to fine-tune reasoning quality, ensuring nuanced preference alignment.
 This hybrid approach between ORPO and DPO mirrors key aspects of RL, where the model is continuously guided by feedback to improve decision-making and reasoning.
 Active learning mechanisms allow PRefLexOR to dynamically generate new tasks, reasoning steps, and rejected answers on-the-fly during training.
 This adaptive process enables the model to self-teach as it continually improves through real-time feedback and recursive processing.